How do I know I've had an invitation to attend the ceremony?

 Alternatively, national dress may be worn with the academic gown.
 Please note that it would be inappropriate to wear casual clothes such as jeans, tracksuits, or similar.

 Please make your way to the University of London registration desk on Level -1 (Minus 1), which is on the same level as the cloakroom.
-Make sure that you have your booking summary email to exchange for your seat tickets.
+Make sure that you have your booking summary email, which will have your booking reference number on it, to exchange for your seat tickets.
 Once you have collected your tickets, please make your way to the gowning area, followed by official photography, and then be seated in the auditorium for the ceremony.

 Ideally we recommend that graduands and their guests arrive at the same time, but if this is not possible guests must ensure they arrive before the guests’ seating time of 10.30am for the morning ceremony, or 2.30pm for the afternoon ceremony.
 Please note we highly recommend you arrive on time to avoid any disappointment.

 The graduand is responsible for collecting all ceremony tickets from the Information Desk.
 If guests arrive after the graduand has been seated, it may not be possible for the guest(s) to enter the auditorium.
-If for any serious reason you know that your guest(s) might be late, please let us know by Friday 28 February 2014 by emailing email@example.com.
+If for any serious reason you know that your guest(s) might be late, please let us know as soon as possible by email: firstname.lastname@example.org.

-Yes, the Barbican has several cafes, restaurants and kiosks across different floor levels; venue floor plans will be clearly visible on the day.
+Yes, the Barbican has several cafes, restaurants and kiosks across different floor levels.

 Each ceremony will last about 1 ½ hours, depending on the final number of graduands being presented.
 Each ceremony is then followed by a reception where you will have an opportunity to meet with other graduates from around the world and academics of the University of London.